 Unlike the previous org chart experience, org charts now exist as grouped shapes that you can edit as a single entity when you are on the “page” level of your document.
 If you click anywhere on your org chart, a blue outline will appear around it, allowing you to move it around the canvas and make universal changes to its style.

 Double click anywhere on your org chart to enter the org chart group.
-The org chart data panel will appear on the left of the canvas, replacing the toolbox.
+The org chart context panel will appear on the right of the canvas.

-The body of this panel will display a bullet point tree of your org chart, and the top will display options for modifying the org chart’s layout and shapes.
-You can close this panel by clicking in the top right corner, and you can return to the “page” layer of your document a by double clicking on the canvas outside of the org chart or by pressing ESC.
+You can return to the “page” layer of your document a by double clicking on the canvas outside of the org chart or by pressing ESC.

-When you are in “group” editing mode, you can select an employee by clicking on its shape in the diagram.
-The employee options bar will appear at the top of your canvas, providing options to make shape-specific modifications that will override the universal settings of your org chart.
+When you are in “group” editing mode, you can select an employee by clicking on its shape in the diagram, and the options in the context panel will change to provide options to make shape-specific modifications that will override the universal settings of your org chart.

 See the sections below to learn how to create an org chart from imported data; add, move, and delete org chart shapes; edit shape data; and modify the style and format of your chart.

-Before importing data, it is essential to make sure your table meets these two requirements:
+Before importing data, it is essential to make sure your table meets these three requirements:

 - Every column of your table has a header.